-Your vehicle is equipped with the Tyre Mobility System (tyre repair kit).
+In the event of a punctured tyre, your vehicle is equipped with the Tyre Mobility System tyre repair kit.

 The tyre repair kit consists of a container with sealing product to repair the puncture and a compressor to generate the required tyre pressure.
 The kit will reliably seal punctures up to a size of about 4 mm caused by the penetration of a foreign body into the tyre.